vamsi462/-MS_Ms01_Cygnus_Tep_Hyderabad_2020_8/README.txt

 5)move  it  to  stagging area  , here staging area is imaginry path between working directory and local directory 6)commit them using commit command

+7)  using branches to seperately work on different features which are in emergency